OpenEmbedded®/Yocto Project®: Build From Sources

 Once the SDK archive is generated, you can install it by running the script directly.
 Choose the appropriate script name according to your board.

-HELP Note that some of the SDK variants can apply on several boards or SoC (sama5d2 or sama5d4 SDK could match all boards equipped with these SoCs).
-You can check the Yocto Project SDK table for more information about the different SDK "flavors".
+Note: Some of the SDK variants can apply to several boards or SoCs (the sama5d2 or sama5d4 SDK could match all boards equipped with these SoCs).
+You can check the Yocto Project SDK table for more information about the different SDK flavors.

-Some installation information will be asked to the user as well as the appropriate installation rights:
+Some installation information will be asked of the user, as well as the appropriate installation rights:

-Hereunder is an example with a SDK from the Scarthgap branch of OpenEmbedded present in Linux4SAM 2024.10:
+Hereunder is an example with an SDK from the Scarthgap branch of OpenEmbedded present in Linux4SAM 2024.10:

 $ ./oecore-mchp-graphics-image-x86_64-cortexa5t2hf-neon-vfpv4-sama5d27-wlsom1-ek-sd-toolchain-nodistro.0.sh